tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_23/puzzle_23.md

 ## Overview

 Welcome to **Part V: Mojo Functional Patterns**!
 This section introduces you to Mojo's revolutionary approach to GPU programming through **functional patterns** that abstract away low-level complexity while delivering exceptional performance.
-You'll master the art of writing clean, efficient parallel code that scales across thousands of GPU threads.
+You'll learn the art of writing clean, efficient parallel code that scales across thousands of GPU threads.

 **What you'll achieve:** Transform from manual GPU kernel programming to high-level functional patterns that automatically handle vectorization, memory optimization, and performance tuning.